Website on Nepal and Himalayan Studies

 Updated evaluations on crisis solution can be found here.
 Evaluations on other topics can be accessed through the headwords above.

-election to a second CA took place on 19 November 2013, the people were
+to a second CA took place on 19 November 2013, the

-participated in the elections in never seen numbers.
+peacefully participated in the elections in never seen

 One year has passed since elections to the second CA took place and hopes for a new constitution within the near future are shrinking once again.
 Leading politicians of the two parties in government, Nepali Congress (NC) and CPN-UML may still be claiming that they want to push through a constitution of their mind by two thirds majority vote.
 But the facts speak a different language.
 The current proposal of NC and UML has nothing to do with the big promisses made by the political parties in 2006.